magneticio/vamp.io/content/documentation/using vamp/v0.9.5/dialects.md

     identifier: "dialects-v095"
     parent: "Using Vamp"
     weight: 90
-aliases:
-    - /documentation/using-vamp/dialects/
-    - /documentation/using-vamp/blueprints/#dialects
 ---

 A dialect is a set of native commands for the underlying container platform.
 Vamp allows you to use container driver specific tags in workflows and inside blueprints on a breed or deployment level.
 Dialects effectively enable you to make full use of, for instance, the underlying features like mounting disks, settings commands and providing access to private Docker registries.